 How the payments work?

-Payments are deducted from your higher rate mobility allowance every four weeks, then paid directly to us by the Department for Work and Pensions (DWP).
-If you choose a car that costs less than your allowance, the remainder is paid directly to you by the Department for Work and Pensions.
+Payments are deducted from your qualifying mobility allowance every four weeks, then paid directly to us by the Department for Work and Pensions (DWP) or Veterans UK.
+If you choose a car that costs less than your allowance, the remainder is paid directly to you by the DWP or Veterans UK.

 No matter which car you choose, all come with our all-inclusive package of insurance, breakdown cover, servicing, tyres and glass repair and replacement.